MIT-LCP/physionet-build/deploy/README.md

 # Make the static and media roots
 mkdir /data
 mkdir /data/pn-static
+mkdir /data/pn-static/published-projects
 mkdir /data/pn-media
 mkdir /data/pn-media/{active-projects,archived-projects,credential-applications,published-projects,users}
 chown -R pn.pn /data
-chown www-data.www-data /data/pn-static
+chown -R www-data.www-data /data/pn-static

 ```

 The directory structure for the site's software and files will be:
 - `/physionet` : custom software for running the site
-- `/physionet/physionet-django/` : the deployed content of this django project
+- `/physionet/physionet-build/` : the deployed content of this django project
-- `/physionet/physionet-django.git/` : the bare git repository of this project
+- `/physionet/physionet-build.git/` : the bare git repository of this project
 - `/physionet/python-env/` : for storing python environments
 - `/physionet/deploy/` : for storing the socket file
 - `/data/pn-static/` : the static root